Aaradhana29/mamaearth-clone-by-backend/README.md

-# mamaearth-clone-by-backend# Mama-Earth
+# mamaearth-clone-by-backend  #Mama-Earth
 This is a clone of www.mamaearth.in website made using HTML, CSS and EJS.
-It's an India based E-commerce website for skin care products.
+It's an Indian based E-commerce website for skin care products.

-## Webpages
+#Webpages

 1.Homepage